Tasai helps creatives find and nurture collaborative community.

 SNAPSHOT.05 We became a non-profit society and had an Annual General Meeting.
 We even had an agenda!
 (First clue you’re dealing with a bunch of artists, genuine excitement at having drafted an agenda.)

-2. As an artist collective, the thing we do, our collaborative ecosystem, is a picture of sustainable creativity.
+2. As artists, the thing we do, our collaborative ecosystem, is a picture of sustainable creativity.

-3. Tasai is a sustainable creativity R&D lab, a skunkworks for how to harness collective human agency.
+3. Tasai is a regenerative creativity R&D lab, a skunkworks for how to harness collective human agency.

 SNAPSHOT.06 I’m writing this about page to some unbeknownst human being.
 You got this far, so that says something about the kind of human being you are.
 Patient, curious, no doubt good looking.
 Here’s hoping wherever you are, whatever you’re doing you’re becoming more fully you by doing it.
 Here’s hoping you’re becoming a more fully human human.
 Lord knows, the world could use a few more of those.